yasiryagi/helpdesk/tokenomics/README.md

   - All of the above

 ### Structure Example
-An example of structure for a Community KPI, as published by Jsgenesis.
+An example of structure for a Community Bounty, as published by Jsgenesis.

 - `id:` - A unique identifier (eg. `5`)
-- `Title:` - The title of the KPI
+- `Title:` - The title of the Community Bounty
 - `Reward:` - The maximum reward paid, assuming all `Success Events` are delivered and graded complete
 - `Description:` - A description of the problem solved if all `Success Events` are complete
 - `Success Events:`